-- Promotion is recognition of achievement. - For probationary tenure-track candidates, promotion to the associate level is normally sought toward the end of the probationary period in conjunction with the tenure decision. - In general, promotion standards are those in effect at the time of application for promotion; tenure standards are those in effect at the time of hire.
-Decisions about tenure and promotion to associate rank should in most cases be parallel and consistent. - All promotions to full, and all promotions in the non-tenure-track ranks, are based on standards in effect at the time of application. - Both tenure-track and non-tenure-track candidates may seek promotion in rank when their achievements warrant this recognition.
+- Promotion is recognition of achievement. - For probationary tenure-track candidates, promotion to the associate level is normally sought toward the end of the probationary period in conjunction with the tenure decision.

+- As a general rule, promotion standards are those in effect at the time of application for promotion while tenure standards are those in effect at the time of hire.
+Units must keep copies of the standards in effect upon hire (the acceptance of an offer letter) for each pre-tenure faculty or librarian.
+Individual faculty or librarians may choose standards developed later if they wish.
+Decisions about tenure and promotion to associate rank should in most cases be parallel and consistent.
+Any negative decision on promotion that is based on changed criteria should be assessed in terms of the candidate's reasonable ability to have met the new standard. - All promotions to full, and all promotions in the non-tenure-track ranks, are based on standards in effect at the time of application. - Both tenure-track and non-tenure-track candidates may seek promotion in rank when their achievements warrant this recognition.
 This campus document defines the campus-level standards for each rank, and each department and school interpret those standards in relation to the disciplinary culture.